OVDP vs Streamlined

 *To avoid confusion, we will refer to the OVDP and updated voluntary disclosure as OVDP Voluntary Disclosure.

-Heading into 2020, Let’s take a look and compare both programs:
+Let’s take a look and compare both programs:

 Offshore & Domestic is Combined